IanTeda/old.hugo.ianteda.com/content/blog/2016-07-01-the-turtle-mindset.md

 title: The Turtle Mindset
 type: blog
 description: The turtle wins the race not by aiming for big (fast) wins, instead he stays on his path with a single minded focus.
+excerpt: In the Aesop's Fables The Tortoise and the Hare.
+The turtle wins the race not by aiming for big (fast) wins, instead he stays on his path with a single minded focus.
+Soon overtaking the hare, one little win at a time.
 date: 2016-07-01
 categories: ["leadership"]
 cover: cover-turtle